[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 with Citadel group.

-The duo was introduced in 1986 by a mutual friend who was working at radio station I-95 in Birmingham, Alabama who felt that their personalities "might click".
+The M&B duo was introduced in 1986 by a mutual friend who was working at radio station I -95 in Birmingham, Alabama who felt that their personalities "might click".
 Deciding to heed the friend's advice, Mark and Brian each gathered bags of audio cassettes, locked themselves in a hotel room with coffee, junk food and a tape player and proceeded to sit through an entire evening listening to each other's work.
-Management at 1-95 agreed to give the pair a chance.
+Management at I -95 agreed to give the pair a chance.
 In no time, the radio team was racking up solid ratings.
 After a year at the station where they reached number one status, Mark and Brian left Birmingham in September 1987 and ventured west where as they say, "the rest was history!"

-Built on the foundation of friendship, comedic timing and mutual respect, the "Mark and Brian Show" is currently in its 23nd year on the air.
-Already two-time winners of Billboard Magazine's "Air Personalities of the Year," Mark and Brian are also credited with achieving the radio industry's highest honor -- The National Association Broadcasters' Marconi Award for "Air Personalities of the Year."
+would have been heading into the 26th year on the air from Los Angeles if they had not announced their departure from KLOS.
+Already two-time winners of Billboard Magazine's "Air Personalities of the Year," Mark and Brian are also credited with achieving the radio industry's highest for on-air stars -- The National Association Broadcasters' Marconi Award.

-The duo won an Emmy Award for hosting an Andy Griffith TV Special which airedYou Had to be There on the Fox network.
+The former duo won an Emmy Award for hosting an Andy Griffith TV Special which airedYou Had to be There on the Fox network.
 And, they starred in their own NBC television show.
 Therefore, Eddie Foote predicted long ago that because of Andy Griffith connections and the sagging, shelf-load of Radio and TV awards, they were expected to show up "any year" for the famous University of North Alabama George Lindsey Film Festival.
 That year finally arrived in April 2004.
 Mark Thompson attended The 7th annual George Lindsey UNA Film Festival in Florence, and thereby, he promoted a new joint certificate program with UCLA for Dr. Foote's majors.
 But, Mark came especially to the University of North Alabama hometown to show his own independent film, "Mother Ghost".
 UNA students, native home media professionals and local Shoals-area fans and friends of Mark converged on the locally-famous and nostalgic Shoals Theatre to see the North Alabama Festival premiere of "Mother Ghost".

 Channel 15, founded as WOWL-TV,